 Most of us however are more familiar with the aluminium and plastic varieties decorated with lots of tinsel.
 They made little effort to look realistic but were amazingly well received because they had so many advantages over a real tree.

-Some have a dusting of frost or snow while others feign realism with lifelike berries, cones and ferns.
+The most convincing, with great shape, size and colour, use PE to replicate the prickly feel of real branches, they can be virtually indistinguishable from the real thing but won't give you a rash.
+Some have a dusting of frost or are weighed down with snow while others feign realism with lifelike berries, cones and ferns.
 The natural look can continue with a sacking base or a stand that resembles those used for a real tree.

 We have been selling trees for over 50 years and will be able to offer all the advice you need, including the best way to decorate your tree and how to install lights.